Welcome to BECKETT PARK

 The Friends work with Ash Road Area Residents Association, Queenswood Tenants and Residents Association, and Queenswood and Woodbridge in Bloom to help improve Batcliffe Wood.
 The wood extends south from Beckett Park as far as Kirkstall Lane and Queenswood Drive.
 One of the original carriage drives to Kirkstall Grange ran through the wood - you can still follow path of the sunken road.

-The Council has just replaced the fencing alongside Queenswood Drive and volunteers have cleaned up rubbish and planted trees.
+Our volunteers have cleaned up rubbish and planted trees.
 We've paved part of the main path to improve access.
-The Parks Ranger is helping us prepare a wildflower meadow.
+We've sown a wildflower meadow and we scythe it every year to encourage more flowers.
 We have been thinning out overcrowded trees and we've planted a Japanese cherry tree at the southern entrance.
+We've installed a bench in front of the wildflower meadow.

 Hay meadow